prcastro/udacity-machine-learning/Capstone/capstone_report.md

 ### Problem Statement

 In this project we try to solve the problem of telling apart costumers that drive safely from those who don't based on the information held at the insurance company.
 To accomplish this, we will use several classification techniques from Machine Learning, including feature engineering and data cleaning steps.

 First, we will explore the dataset and establish a benchmark solution, then proceed screening several classification algorithms.
 Then we will explore several approaches for data cleaning and feature engineering, measure their impact on the final result.
 After that we will also try to optimize the hyper-parameters of the chosen algorithms.
 After that, we will produce an ensemble of those models, such that the final answer overfits less the training set.

+The expected outcome of this project is a model ensemble, featuring several classification models and some data preprocessing steps.
+This kind of solution is widely used in Kaggle, being applied in most of the competition winners' solutions.

 <!-- In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
 You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section:
 - _Is the problem statement clearly defined?
 Will the reader understand what you are expecting to solve?_